Filtering in tractography using autoencoders (FINTA): Results

 Qualitatively, figure \ref{fig:bil_gin_dataset_reference_predicted_positives} shows that, compared to FINTA, the single-bundle RecoBundles method misses streamlines in the anterior, ventral part of the frontal lobe, and includes false positives in the occipital lobe (pointed regions).

 Table \ref{tab:bil_gin_dataset_classification_performance_regionwise} reports a gyrus-wise analysis on the callosal BIL\&GIN dataset of the sensitivity measure on the predicted positives for FINTA.
 The reported data correspond to the averaged values over the test subjects.
 Given that the callosal BIL\&GIN dataset gyral-based segments allow solely to extract homotopic streamlines, only the sensitivity is reported (see the appendix section \ref{subsec:bil_gin_regionwise_analysis} for further details).
-The gyral-based Hippo and TPole segments are not reported since none of the test subjects contain ``plausible'' streamlines in such segments.
+The gyral-based Hippo and TPole segments are not reported since none of the test subjects contain plausible streamlines in such segments.
 Similarly, the mean streamline count being rounded to the nearest integer, some segments contain $0$ streamlines on average (IOG, Ins, LFOG, MFOG, and PHG) and hence are not reported.
 Also, note that some others have a very low (as low as $1$) streamline count, and thus missing a few streamlines bears a significant impact on the results.
 That is the case, for example, for the FuG segment, where $2$ of the test subjects have both $2$ streamlines, and another $2$ have both $1$ streamline, the remaining $4$ lacking streamlines in that segment.
 As seen in the table, the sensitivity values for these are noticeably lower than for the segments containing a high streamline density, such as the MFG, PrCu, or SFG, all of the latter being above $86\%$.

+FINTA was trained for 24 h on the callosal BIL\&GIN dataset.
 FINTA takes around $21$s, on average, to filter a callosal tractogram corresponding to a BIL\&GIN test subject.
 The single-bundle RecoBundles baseline method takes, on average, $66$s, in our experiments.